Rare-Technology/mermaid-etl/README.md

 ## Pipeline Details

 ### MERMAID Pipeline
-Extracts data from the DataMermaid API for projects tagged with 'Rare'.
+Extracts data from the DataMermaid API for projects tagged with 'Org'.
 Processes three types of surveys: fish, coral, and photo quadrat.

 ### OurFish Pipeline
 Transfers catch data from the OurFish production PostgreSQL database on AWS RDS to a DigitalOcean managed PostgreSQL database.
 Data passes through CSV files and XCom between tasks.